barriebyron/barriebyron/README.md

 :keyboard:  Joyously craft and maintain structured, user-focused technical content to enable users to achieve their goals.

-:hammer_and_pick:  Work in various content source formats, including DITA (XML) and Markdown, to develop structured content that answers and solves business problems.
+:hammer_and_pick:  Work in various content source formats, including DITA (XML) and Markdown, to develop structured content that answers questions and solves business problems.

-:label:  Use well-defined GitHub and JIRA issues to collaborate, plan, track, and trigger documentation tasks.
+:label:  Use well-defined GitHub and Jira issues to collaborate, plan, track, and trigger documentation tasks.

 :sparkle:  Always strive to improve products and processes.
 Share widely, like this handy collection of online [technical writing style guides](https://docs.google.com/document/d/1wAVt65UpgBJ4e_tzPCVnPHwOqYYtENuRkojDSq-7nK0/edit?usp=sharing).

-:wave:  Use Slack to keep in touch and build relationships with colleagues near and far.
+:wave:  Use Slack to keep in touch and build relationships with colleagues and documentarians near and far.

 :pushpin:  Manage knowledge, collaborate for the greater good, and share ideas.